ClozeLine/Income-Statement-Analyzer/README.md

 2. <ins>**Ratio:**</ins> Scales in between 0 - 1
 3. <ins>**Number:**</ins> For metrics under 1000$

-Graph can be created from any three, the graph will update and replace the last each time one is created.
+Graph can be created from any three types, the graph will update and replace the last each time one is created _(no plotting two types at once)_.

 Seeing as this is the free API plan, historical data only accounts for the past 5 years.
 However, if you wish to [purchase a premium plan](https://site.financialmodelingprep.com/developer/docs/pricing), you may replace the ```API_KEY``` variable in the script with your own, and alter the ```years``` variable to your liking.